 GOD IS INVITING US INTO DEEPER RELATIONSHIP

 With personal anecdotes, prayers, and reflection questions throughout the book, Alexandra urges us to slow down and really process through what we’re reading, drawing us in as she nudges us to see the goodness of God.
 Her questions engage us, inviting us to be an active participant throughout.
-This invitation compels us to learn alongside her who God is and to remember what is true and beautiful and good.
+This invitation compels us to learn alongside her who God is.
+It prompts us to remember what is true and beautiful and good.

-Each personal anecdote and story presses down the truths she shares, helping to bring a robustness to the theological truths she is sharing.
-The cadence throughout the book of theology, prayers, reflection questions, and prompts brings the reader into a sort of liturgy; the process—of reading and thinking and engaging and praying—serving to stretch and form them.
+Each personal anecdote and story presses down the truths she shares.
+This helps to bring a robustness to the theological truths she is sharing.
+There is a cadence throughout the book of theology, prayers, reflection questions, and prompts.
+This brings the reader into a sort of liturgy.
+The process—of reading and thinking and engaging and praying—serves to stretch and form them.

 GOD IS CALLING US TO ACTION

 Alexandra penned these words while the world was in the middle of a global pandemic and the nation in the throes of political tumult.
-She bravely speaks into this particular cultural moment, but her words are not time-sensitive.
-She speaks to issues that need to be addressed, sharing the timeless truths we need to hear today and tomorrow and decades from now—how to have courage in the midst of injustice, how to address conflict while maintaining unity, how to face the ugly things and learn from them, and how to truly see and care for people despite our differences.
+She bravely speaks into this particular cultural moment.
+But her words are not time-sensitive.
+She speaks to issues that need to be addressed.
+Bravely, she shares the timeless truths we need to hear today and tomorrow and decades from now.
+She reminds us how to have courage in the midst of injustice, how to address conflict while maintaining unity, how to face the ugly things and learn from them, and how to truly see and care for people despite our differences.

 The truths in this book are both cognitive and practical; both theological and doxological.
 Alexandra knows that what we believe impacts how we act and how we serve.
 This pairing of the head and the heart leads us not only toward right thinking, but also toward deeper holiness and obedience.